SopiMlab/DeepLearningWithAudio18/Documentation/UsingWavegan.md

 If everything is working correctly, you should start seeing something about Generator Vars.
 ![running wavegan, generator vars](images/runwavegan_LI.jpg)

 If things keep going right what should happen is something like the following.
 The system finds your GPU, tells something about your device and probably the fans start running as your GPU starts the calculations.
+You should see just a blinking bar on the bottom.
 ![running wavegan, GPU details](images/waveganrunning.PNG)